 - Click here to view the letter sent to all residents on March 13, 2020.

 MDHA’s upcoming meetings and public hearings will take place electronically out of a necessity to protect the health, safety and welfare of Tennesseans in light of the COVID-19 outbreak.

-- Please click here to watch MDHA’s July 9 Housing and Community Resources Committee Meeting, Joint Finance and Development Committee Meeting and Human Resources Committee Meeting.
+- Please click here to watch MDHA’s Oct.
+8, 2020 Joint Finance and Development Committee Meeting.

 Other MDHA Efforts